 2. Lose the DSLR

 We have entered a new era of photography.
 Camera manufacturers have started to pour their resources into new types of devices.
 The recent change has been towards digital mirrorless cameras.

 TIP: Sony, Fujifilm, and many other camera manufacturers have great and cheaper versions for enthusiasts.

 Each and every year, we look at our images and evaluate them through a magnifying glass.
 Complexity has always been used in photography.
-Photographers use techniques on top of composition and utilise color management.
+Photographers use techniques on top of composition and utilise colour management.

 With the overuse of filters, photographers who want to be taken seriously take a step back.
-They look for something that makes their image different, which is a more minimalist approach.
+They look for something that makes their image different—a minimalist approach.